samart333/Etch-a-Sketch-Project/README.md

 # Etch-a-Sketch-Project

-Lets amke this project a reality!
+Lets make this project a reality!